suzigit/test-consensys/README.md

 The front-end is using **Web3.0 1.0**!
 Exciting projects use new tech! :wink:

-The project uses different ways of smart contract external calls and emit events.
+The project uses different ways of smart contract external calls and emit/watch events.

 The solution is integrated with the following existing services.